What makes this plastic biodegradable?

 How long will treated plastics with this technology take to biodegrade in landfill?

 It depends on many factors like environmental conditions, the biological activity of microorganisms surrounding the plastic and the size and thickness of the plastic bag.
 Rudholm Group’s independent 3rd party testing, done by Intertek, has proven 10.3% biodegradation after 45 days under ASTM D5511 testing.
 This product will biodegrade within a few years, as opposed to regular plastic, which can take hundreds to thousands of years.

 Plastic treated with this organic polymer will biodegrade just like organic waste.
 The natural byproducts of this process emit biogases.
 These gases produced within a landfill can be collected and used in various ways including:

 - 1. Utilized directly on site by a boiler or any type of combustion system, providing heat.

 - 2. Electricity can also be generated on site through the use of micro turbines, steam turbines or fuel cells.

 - 3. Landfill gas can also be sold off site and sent into natural gas pipelines or used to fuel vehicles, cooking stoves and facilities.

-In the US, approximately 83% of landfills capture this methane gas and it is increasingly being seen as a source of free, clean energy.
+In the US, a large amount of US landfills capture this methane as a source of free, clean energy.

 Does this process cause Microplastics?